+Benjamin Degen

+(born Brooklyn, New York, 1976)

+Mountain, 2020

-(born Brooklyn, New York, 1976) Mountain, 2020 Screen print, 19 1⁄2 x 24 % inches (framed) Gift of Ian Berry, 2020.10.3 Benjamin Degen makes paintings, drawings, and prints.
+Screen print, $19 \frac{1}{2} \times 24 \frac{3}{4}$ inches (framed) Gift of lan Berry, 2020.10.3

+Benjamin Degen makes paintings, drawings, and prints.
 Through his expressive mark making and organic patterns, he turns ordinary, natural scenery into lively compositions.
 Degen's black-and-white prints retain a sense of the vibrancy of his brightly colored paintings through his energetic layering of marks and high contrast.
 Here, two hands form a frame over the mountainous landscape in the distance.

 Dorothy Dehner

-(born 1901 Cleveland, Ohio; died New York, New York, 1994)

-Improvisation on the Love Theme, c.
-1940

-Gouache on paper, 15 1⁄4 x 13 3/8 inches (framed) Gift of the Dorothy Dehner Foundation for the Visual Arts, 1999.6

-Dorothy Dehner was heavily influenced by nature, her European travels, and modernist movements such as constructivism and cubism.
+(born 1901 Cleveland, Ohio; died New York, New York, 1994) Improvisation on the Love Theme, c.
+1940 Gouache on paper, $11\frac{3}{8} \times 15\frac{1}{2}$ inches (framed) Gift of the Dorothy Dehner Foundation for the Visual Arts, 1999.6 Dorothy Dehner was heavily influenced by nature, her European travels, and modernist movements such as constructivism and cubism.
 She is best known for her large abstract sculptures, but early on in her career she made drawings and paintings like Improvisation on the Love Theme.
 A 1952 Skidmore alumna, Dehner attended school after divorcing her husband and leaving their Bolton Landing farm.
 Despite her strained marriage, Dehner depicted idyllic scenes of family life.
 In Improvisation on the Love Theme, she depicts man, woman, and child, hunting, swimming, and frolicking in nature.

+Roy Dowell

+(born Bronxville, New York 1951)

+Untitled #760, 1999

+Collage and acrylic on paper, $21 \frac{3}{4} \times 16 \frac{3}{4}$ inches (framed) Gift of a private collection, 2019.15.2.4

+Roy Dowell is an abstract painter and collage artist who often uses pattern and geometric shapes in his work.
+In the upper half of Untitled #760, Dowell cut and pasted printed material and arranged it in a compact abstract manner.
+While the bottom half of the artwork is reminiscent of a calendar for the month of April, the numbers vary in color and medium from paint to magazine clippings.

 David Dupuis

 (born Holyoke, Massachusetts, 1959)

 Visions of Pantelleria, 1995

-Color pencil and graphite on paper 13 1⁄4 x 11 1⁄2 inches (framed)

-Gift of Judi Roaman, 2016.19.9
+Color pencil and graphite on paper $13 \text{ } \% \times 11 \text{ } \%$ inches (framed) Gift of Judi Roaman, 2016.19.9

 Surreal landscapes and biomorphic forms are often joined in David Dupuis's compositions.
 His works serve as a visual diary, a reflection of his day-to-day existence.
 The title of this work refers to an Italian island and commune in the Mediterranean Sea known for being a celebrity hideaway that is often referred to as Italy's "Secret Island."

 Carroll Dunham

 (born New Haven, Connecticut, 1949)

 Floating Shape with Backdrop, 1989-1990

-Lithograph on paper, 28 x 32 $\frac{3}{4}$ inches (framed) Promised gift of Jack Shear, EL2019.3.29
+Lithograph on paper, 28 \times 32 $^3\!\!/4$ inches (framed) Gift of Jack Shear, 2020.1.5

 Carroll Dunham playfully paints the human figure with thick black outlines and energetic colors.
 Dunham's work explores the nature of painting and its relationship to personal identity through a mix of abstraction and representation.

+Natalie Frank

-Natalie Frank (born Austin, Texas, 1980) Study for It's the Gate Where They're Turning, Turning V, 2006 Gouache and pastel on paper, 14 1⁄2 x 17 1⁄4 inches (framed) Gift of Anne and Arthur Goldstein, 2015.3.18 This work is a study for a large painting based on a poem by W. H. Auden.
+(born Austin, Texas, 1980) Study for It's the Gate Where They're Turning, Turning V, 2006 Gouache and pastel on paper, 14 $\frac{1}{2}$ × 17 $\frac{1}{2}$ inches (framed) Gift of Anne and Arthur Goldstein, 2015.3.18 This work is a study for a large painting based on a poem by W. H. Auden.
 The front figure holds its arm out as if to protect the viewer from the chaos happening within the composition.
 Natalie Frank is interested in the relationship between the fiction in the work and the reality outside of it.